WWE Elimination Chamber 2025: Review and Reactions

 Wrestling and Writing: Unlikely twins of storytelling

-Kevin Owens vs. Sami Zayn – A Brutal, Unsanctioned War
+Kevin Owens vs. Sami Zayn—A Brutal, Unsanctioned War

 After Owens secured the victory, Randy Orton made his return.
 The Viper stormed the ring, confronted Owens, and hit a lightning-fast RKO on a weakened KO.
 The expression on Owens’ face afterward was priceless.

-Men’s Elimination Chamber Match – John Cena Shocks the World
+Men’s Elimination Chamber Match—John Cena Shocks the World

 Finishing move

-Of course, Cena’s shocking betrayal all stood out.
+Of course, Cena’s betrayal all stood out.
 Fans have begged for a Cena heel turn for years, and he delivered in his last run.
 The moment was powerful, shocking, and created pure chaos in the crowd.

 Cena’s heel turn is arguably the biggest since “Stone Cold” Steve Austin joined forces with Vince McMahon and Triple H in 2001.
-It could have been as big a deal as Hulk Hogan forming the NWO in 1996 if it had happened during Cena’s prime.
+It could have been as big a deal as Hulk Hogan joining the nWo in 1996 if it had happened during Cena’s prime.
 Still, Cena’s partnership with The Rock could mirror Austin and Triple H’s infamous Two-Man Power Trip.
 With two of the best talkers in the business now facing off, WWE seems ready to let them go off the leash in promos.

 Nonetheless, I doubt Cena will stay heel for long.
 I expect the story will eventually lead to Cena turning on The Rock for another match.
 Probably his retirement match.